toanvond/toanvond.github.io/content/authors/admin/_index.md

 highlight_name: true

 # Role/position/tagline
-role: Junior Computer Science student
+role: Robot and AI Researcher at Utah

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: University of Wisconsin - Madison
+  - name: CS student @ UW-Madison

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.